import()

 @q

-Remove the quotation marks, if any, from both ends of each data item, including those in the field names and handle the escape sequences; quotation marks not located at the ends are left alone.
+Remove the quotation marks, if any, from both ends of data items, including the field names, and handle escape sequences; but will keep quotation marks within the data item

 @a